Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 When brand-new websites face the Google sandbox issue, experts suggest that social media activity is an efficient way to come out of the rut.
 To do this effectively, firstly, make your brand presence known on social media platforms.
 To keep the audience engaged, run ads and interact with them frequently.

-Try to link all the activities on your social media to the brand-new website, as it will add more authenticity to your brand.
+Try linking all the activities on your social media to the brand-new website, as this will add more authenticity to your brand.

 3. Establish Site Authority

-As a new website is published and comes on search engine watch or radar, Google does not immediately know how authentic or trustworthy the content is.
-This is when link building can act as a game-changer.
+When a new website is published and comes on search engine watch or radar, Google does not immediately know how authentic or trustworthy the content is.
+This is when link building can be a game-changer.

 Try to create authentic internal links and backlinks to get Google to rely on your published content and rank your website higher.
 A weak backlink profile will always rank low on Google.